 Heart health - The risk of vascular dementia increases with heart conditions such as high blood pressure, high cholesterol and diabetes.

 Delusions and paranoia

-The estimated cost of caring for Alzheimer's patients in the United States in 2019 is $290 billion.
+The estimated cost of caring for patients with Alzheimer’s or other dementias in the United States in 2022 is $321 billion.